TOLL FREE: 1-866-611-2665

 The colon plays a key role in how we use the food we eat to fuel our bodies.
 Its main function is to process the liquid waste received from the small bowel into solid stool, ready for elimination.

 Discussing any changes to bowel function or gastrointestinal symptoms with your health care practitioner is an important part of keeping your colon healthy and functioning at its best.
-According to the Gastrointestinal Society, only about 40 percent of those who have IBS symptoms seek help from a physician.
+According to the Gastrointestinal Society, only about 40% of those who have IBS symptoms seek help from a physician.

-Whether public or private, a CT virtual colonoscopy must be requested by a health care practitioner.
+In Alberta, Mayfair Diagnostics offers virtual colonoscopy services as private pay exams, not covered under the Alberta Health Care Insurance Plan.
 If a private CT virtual colonoscopy is indicated as a best next course of action, a requisition will be provided and the appointment can be booked.
 Mayfair Diagnostics will schedule your exam and provide you with detailed information to prepare for it.

-There is a 24-hour process to prepare for a CT virtual colonoscopy; you must irrigate the colon with laxatives and temporarily change your diet.
+There is a 24-hour process to prepare for a virtual colonoscopy.
+You must irrigate the colon with laxatives and temporarily change your diet.
 The exam itself will take between 20-30 minutes.

 A small tube will be inserted into your rectum to inflate your colon with CO2 until you feel full.
 During the exam, you will be asked to turn from your back to your stomach.
 On a few occasions, you will be asked to hold your breath (for 10-15 seconds) to help obtain specific images.